 - Does the article of clothing comfortably fit?

 The storage pile helps you declutter your closet at the end of the season.
-This pile will hold items you want to keep and still will regularly wear, but they just may not be appropriate for the upcoming season.
-Things like heavy jackets, outerwear, and scarves may end up in this pile.
+This pile will hold items you want to keep and will regularly wear, but they just may not be appropriate for the upcoming season.
+Things like heavy jackets, outerwear, and scarves may end up in this pile during a spring declutter session.
+In the wintertime, you’ll likely store shorts and crop tops.

 In the past, I lumped all of these items in the ‘keep’ category and would go through them a second time once the keep and donate piles were clearly separated.
-I have found that it’s easier to separate the piles from the very beginning.
-This prevents the double work of having to go back through your keep pile to remove seasonal pieces.
+I have found that it’s easier to separate these piles from the very beginning.
+Doing this from the start prevents the double work of having to go back through your keep pile to remove seasonal pieces.
 Unless you plan to keep seasonal items in your wardrobe year-round, the store pile is a must.

-This step is something that you want to do you immediately on the same day.
-If you push donating to a later date, chances are you’ll end up keeping everything.
-To avoid this regression step, take a break before you get to the last step and donate your items.
+This step is something I recommend doing immediately on the same day.
+If you push the act of donating to a later date, you’ll increase your chances of giving up and just keeping everything.
+Then, you’ve ultimately spent time sorting and decluttering for nothing.
+To avoid falling into that trap, take a break before you get to the last step and get rid of your items.
+You can do this by:

 - Keep a spring clothing rack separate from your usual wardrobe.

 - This is my preferred method because it provides me greater visibility to the items I want to wear within a given season.
-The goal here is to wear all of the items on your seasonal rack regularly, but also be mindful of how full your rack is getting.
+The goal here is to wear all of the items on your seasonal rack regularly while being mindful of how full the rack gets.
 If you’re like me and want to minimize your wardrobe size, a seasonal clothing rack will help keep you honest.

 - If you choose to organize with this method, sort the clothes in your closet by color and leave the spring essentials hanging on a separate clothing rack.